 One of the biggest lessons I have learned since becoming a mom is that everything worth learning takes time and practice.
-Teaching children how to be responsible for their chores takes time and lots of repetition.
+Teaching toddlers how to be responsible for their chores takes time and lots of repetition.

 Tips for Getting Toddlers to Do Chores:

 1. Show Your Toddler How to Do the Chore

 “Monkey See.
 Monkey Do.”
 This could also be said, “Toddler see.
 Toddler do.”
 Toddlers love to imitate and be like their parents.

 We like to keep doors to bedrooms closed during the day, and now my son will close doors when he leaves a room.